satwiksanand/multi-threading-in-java/README.md

 Runnable does not return a result and does not throw a checked exception.
 Callable returns a result and throws a checked exception.

 Runnable has a method called `run()` and Callable has a method called `call()`.
 Callable is a subinterface of Runnable.

+## What is the difference between CountDownLatch and CyclicBarrier?

+CountDownLatch is a synchronization aid that allows one or more threads to wait until a set of operations being performed in other threads completes.
+CyclicBarrier is a synchronization aid that allows a set of threads to wait for each other to reach a common barrier point.

+CountDownLatch is used when a thread needs to wait for other threads to finish their tasks before it can proceed.
+CyclicBarrier is used when a set of threads need to wait for each other to reach a common barrier point before they can proceed.

+CountDownLatch is a one-time use synchronization aid.
+CyclicBarrier is a reusable synchronization aid.

+## What is CompletableFuture?

+CompletableFuture is a class that implements the `Future` interface and provides a way to execute tasks asynchronously.